crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 This seems too easy so far, I’m still looking into it.

-3. Stanford API
+3. Stanford CoreNLP API

 1. [https://blog.openshift.com/day-20-stanford-corenlp-performing-sentiment-analysis-of-twitter-using-java/](https://blog.openshift.com/day-20-stanford-corenlp-performing-sentiment-analysis-of-twitter-using-java/)
 2. Have methods to allow strings to be prepped for analysis
 3. Method to get sentiment score
-4. Still looking into what they use to get the sentiment score
+4. Sentiment measured 0 -> 4

 Training database